treiff/treiff.github.io/_posts/2016-07-05-algotithms-union-find-1.md

 ![quickfind complete]({{ treiff.me }}/images/quick_find_complete.png)

-I'm sure your starting to notice the problem with this implementation, finds are quick O(1) array access, however every `union` command needs to iterate over the whole array O(n).
+I'm sure your starting to notice the problem with this implementation, finds are quick O(1) array access which is great, however every `union` command needs to iterate over the whole array replacing every node with a value of `p` with the value at `q` making this O(n).
+This algorithm has the potential to be a `quadratic` or run in O(n^2) time, assuming the `union` function costs `n` accesses and we have `n` `union` operations.

+Okay, that's about all i've got for now.
+I'll post a link to part II (quick-union and weighted quick-union) once I have it up.